EpiSci/oai-lte-5g-multi-ue-proxy/README.md

 - gNB.log : search for "CFRA procedure succeeded" log message for each UE.
 - eNB.log : search for "Sent rrcReconfigurationComplete to gNB".
 - nrue_1.log : search for "Found RAR with the intended RAPID".
-- ue_1.log : search for "Sent RRC_CONFIG_COMPLETE_REQ to the NR UE" one time.
+- ue_1.log : search for "Sent RRC_CONFIG_COMPLETE_REQ to the NR UE".

 The following is an example of how to search for a particular log in the generated log file.